 I created this homemade shampoo bar because of the many requests from the DIY Natural Community.
 This great recipe will leave your hair soft and shiny, and offers other benefits over liquid shampoo.

-Learn how to make soap from veteran soap maker, Debra Maslowski.
-Her homemade natural soap making process is simple, versatile, and teaches many every year!
+Learn how to make soap from Debra Maslowski who has been making homemade soap for decades.
+Her natural process is simple, versatile, and it always turns out!

 As a soap maker, people always ask me about lye.
 Why I use it, it is toxic, what are the precautions, and even how to make lye at home.
 It’s actually simple to make lye from scratch.
 Here’s how!